ydoherty/CoastSat.PlanetScope/README.md

 PlanetScope images must be manually downloaded by the user.
 - It is recommended this be done using the QGIS Planet plugin [https://developers.planet.com/docs/integrations/qgis/quickstart/] and cropped to a user area of interest using this tool to reduce file size prior to download.
-- To run CoastSat.PlanetScope, keep all downloaded images and associated metadata in a single folder and direct CoastSat.PlanetScope to this folder in the CoastSat_PS.py settings.
+- To run CoastSat.PlanetScope, keep all downloaded images and associated metadata in a single folder and outline this folder filepath in the CoastSat_PS.py settings.

-All user input files (area_of_interest_polygon.kml, transects.geojson & tide_data.csv) should be saved in the folder "...CoastSat.PlanetScope/user_inputs"
+All user input files (area of interest polygon, transects & tide data) should be saved in the folder "...CoastSat.PlanetScope/user_inputs"
 - Analysis region of interest .kml file can be selected and downloaded from [geojson.io].
 - Transects .geojson file (optional) should match the user input settings epsg.
 If skipped, transects may be drawn manually with an interactive popup.
 Alternately, the provided NARRA_transect.geojson file may be manually modified in a text editor to add/remove/update transect names, coordinates and epsg
 - Tide data .csv for tidal correction (optional) should be in UTC time and local mean sea level (MSL) elevation.
 See NARRA_tides.csv for csv data and column name formatting.